loreanvictor/master-thesis/proposal.typ

 The objectives of the proposed thesis are as follows (in order of priority):

+- Restructure Apollon data model to enable use of standard-compliant patching mechanisms producing commutative patches on independent changes and idempotent patches on overlapping changes.
-- Implement the simplest possible solution for a conflict-free realtime collaboration system for Apollon UML editor.
+- Implement a realtime collaboration solution for Apollon, using the proposed data model and patching standards.
 - Evaluate the proposed solution for correctness.
 - Implement a pluggable scalability layer for Apollon, using a simple and scalable architecture.
 - Explore theoretically sufficient conditions for applicability of the proposed solutions for the general case.

-#pagebreak(weak: true)
+#figure(
+  image("figures/client-server-uml.png", width: 60%),
+  caption: [
+    Schematic overview of how the realtime collaboration that is to be implemented.
+  ]
+) <figure-2>

 = Schedule